-- COVID-19 vaccine distribution continued throughout New Providence, Grand Bahama and Cat Island (until the 1 October 2021). - As of 2 October 2021, 124,433 persons received their first dose of either the Astra Zeneca or Pfizer COVID-19 vaccine, and 104,380 persons were fully vaccinated including those who received the one dose Johnson & Johnson COVID-19 vaccine. - The COVID-19 Mobile Unit continues to operate and provide vaccinations to individuals who are homebound, hearing impaired, mentally challenged, physically challenged, and visually impaired as well as their caretakers. - Restrictions continue on the amount of traffic into and out of Princess Margaret Hospital (PMH) with only emergency cases being allowed for service.
+- COVID-19 vaccine distribution continued throughout New Providence and Grand Bahama. - As of 16 October 2021, 129,687 persons received their first dose of either the Astra Zeneca or Pfizer COVID-19 vaccine, and 119,172 persons were fully vaccinated including those who received the one dose Johnson & Johnson COVID-19 vaccine. - During the period 20-22 October 2021, free COVID-19 testing was offered on the island of Inagua. - On 21 October 2021, 57,330 doses of the Pfizer COVID-19 vaccine was received in-country. - The COVID-19 Mobile Unit continues to operate and provide vaccinations to individuals who are homebound, hearing impaired, mentally challenged, physically challenged, and visually impaired as well as their caretakers. - Restrictions continue on the amount of traffic into and out of PMH with only emergency cases being allowed for service.
 Hospitalizations continue to increase. - The Public Hospitals Authority continues to request that all persons presenting to PMH for emergency care who have taken a COVID-19 test within 72 hours to present the same to the Emergency Room to accelerate triage and treatment. - The PMH Morgue continues to operate over its capacity. - Moderate to severe COVID-19 cases continue to be treated at PMH, Doctors Hospital West and the Rand Memorial Hospital (RMH) and less severe cases at the South Beach Health Center. - COVID-19 laboratory PCR testing continues at the National Reference Laboratory (NRL), PMH, RMH and private sector laboratories. - A National Respiratory Surveillance Genomics Database is in use by the NRL for genetic analysis.
 Several genomic deletions and variant mutations have been identified by the NRL. - The Alpha, Delta, and Gamma, variants of concern, and the lota, variant of interest, were detected among samples previously sent to the Fiocruz Laboratory in Brazil for genomic sequencing. - Results are pending for ten COVID-19 samples sent in March 2021 to the Caribbean Public Health Agency. - The national authorities continue to require non-fully vaccinated travelers to have a negative real time PCR test, the completion of a daily on-line survey for fourteen days after arrival and depending upon the responses, rapid antigen testing five- days post entry for persons 12 and older only. - Fully-vaccinated travellers, and children between ages 2 and 11 years continue to require a COVID-19 negative test (either PCR or rapid antigen) done within five days of travel into country. - An on-line contact tracing course continues to be offered through the University of The Bahamas. - A SharePoint platform continues to be utilized for multiple user entry of contact tracing data, case investigation and laboratory test results. - The Public Hospital's Authority continues to distribute personal protective equipment across all public hospitals and clinics. - Ministry of Health continues to provide telemedicine, telepsychology, mental health, and psychosocial support services. - Ministry of Health, in collaboration with PAHO/WHO and other partners, continues to implement a communication campaign to increase immunization coverage for influenza and other vaccines. - Work continues in adapting and implementing the National COVID-19 Vaccine Plan to the changing situation with respect to access to vaccines, with support from PAHO/WHO.